Double Copy from Tensor Products of Metric BV${}^{\color{gray} \blacksquare}$-algebras: Introduction and results

 \paragraph{Literature overview.} There have been a number of important developments in recent years closely related to this work, some in quick succession and happening in parallel, so it may be useful to give a brief contextual overview of the literature that uses an action-based approach to CK duality and the double copy, particularly from the homotopy algebraic perspective.

-The idea that CK duality and the double copy can be approached from the perspective of the action is rather old and dates back to~\cite{Bern:2010yg}; see~\cite{Tolotti:2013caa,Cardoso:2016ngt,Luna:2016hge, Borsten:2020xbt,Borsten:2020zgj,Borsten:2021hua,Borsten:2021gyl,Ben-Shahar:2021doh,Ben-Shahar:2021zww, Escudero:2022zdz,Borsten:2022vtg,Ben-Shahar:2022ixa,Lipstein:2023pih} for work along the same lines.
+The idea that CK duality and the double copy can be approached from the perspective of the action is rather old and dates back to~\cite{Bern:2010yg}; see~\cite{Tolotti:2013caa,Cardoso:2016ngt,Luna:2016hge,Borsten:2020xbt,Borsten:2020zgj,Borsten:2021hua,Borsten:2021gyl,Ben-Shahar:2021doh,Ben-Shahar:2021zww,Escudero:2022zdz,Borsten:2022vtg,Ben-Shahar:2022ixa,Lipstein:2023pih} for work along the same lines.
 In the context of the double copy, homotopy algebras were first used\footnote{There is earlier work by Zeitlin~\cite{Zeitlin:2014xma}, in which a particular set of $\caN=0$ supergravity equations are reproduced within a tensor product of the homotopy commutative algebras underlying Yang--Mills theories, at least for Hermitian manifolds and at least to first order in homotopification.
 This paper does not link this observation to the double copy or the KLT relations.} in~\cite{Borsten:2020zgj,Borsten:2021hua}, where the double copy construction was given by a twisted tensor product; recent applications of this technology include homotopy double copies for Navier--Stokes equations~\cite{Escudero:2022zdz} and non-commutative gauge theories~\cite{Szabo:2023cmv}.
 In this work, and in particular in~\cite{Borsten:2021gyl}, we demonstrated that CK duality could be realised at the level of the complete off-shell BV action up to counterterms that may be required to ensure manifest unitarity.
 In particular, we provided an algorithm to construct the CK duality manifesting BV action to any order in perturbation theory.
 This picture involved adding a tower of higher-order interaction terms to the BV action while preserving the S-matrix, building on the results of~\cite{Bern:2010yg,Tolotti:2013caa} by including ghost, longitudinal and off-shell states.
+The latter may induce counterterms required for unitarity that could break CK duality at the loop-level post-regularisation and prior to renormalisation unitarity may not be manifest, as explained in [30].